utropicmedia/.github/CONTRIBUTING.md

-# velopment Requirements and Standards
+# Devlopment Requirements and Standards

 Coding standards are important - not only for correctness in our work-products, but also to ensure that other technologists can understand what is being done programmatically, and why.